 The “Church of Starbucks” Twitter feed posts new content from the below each day to help you stay inspired and motivated to study early Christianity regularly.

 Here are 2 excellent introductory video lecture series from Yale University.

-– Paul Johnson’s A history of Christianity - My favorite single volume history of Christianity overview.
+– Paul Johnson’s A History of Christianity (1976) - excellent single volume history of Christianity overview.

 – Who Wrote the Bible? by Richard Elliot Friedman

 – A Concise History of the Catholic Church, by Thomas Bokenkotter

 – The Quest of the Historical Jesus (1906) by Albert Schweitzer

 – Paul and Jesus; How the apostle transformed Christianity (2010), by James D. Tabor